 - Since teeth grind over each other as we eat or speak, overbites can lead to severe erosion of some teeth over time.
-The discomfort caused by the grinding can also make feeding a chore.
+The discomfort caused by the grinding can also make eating a chore.

-- The upper jaw can exert too much pressure on the lower jaw causing trauma.
+- The upper jaw can exert too much pressure on the lower jaw, causing trauma.

 - Overbites make speech difficult, and some patients will likely develop a lisp.

 Luckily, overbites are relatively easy to treat.
 Ideally, they should be treated as early as possible, because younger bones are easier to mold into shape.
 However, there are also effective treatments for adults.
 The type of treatment depends on the degree of misalignment.
 Slight overbites can be fixed using braces and Invisalign.
 However, deep overbites can call for more intensive treatment options, such as tooth extraction or jaw surgery.
 In cases of TMJ pain and headaches, splint therapy can be used to realign the jaw and release the tension on the affected nerves, muscles, or joints.